characteristics

 Analyzing a function means explaining how you determined all of the function’s features, characteristics, and trends.

-It is communicaiton for other people to understand.
+It is communication for other people to understand.

-Domain and Range First, any function analysis would discuss the domain and range.
+First, any function analysis would discuss the domain.
 Perhaps the domain is already stated with the function definition.
 Otherwise, the function might be described with a formula.
 Then, the natural or implied domain can be deduced.
 If the function is defined via a graph, then the implied domain can be deduced visually.
+A function might be defined via a function equation relating it to another function.
+In this case, the equation would help us figure out the induced domain.

 If a graph is the only information presented, then there is an unavoidable bubble of inaccuracy to work within.
 The nature of drawing, the tools used and the person drawing, make inaccuracy simply a part of graphing or decerning information from a graph.

-Even with a formula, piecing the graph together may be the only way to obtain clues to certain function aspects.
+Even with a formula, piecing the graph together would give helpful clues.

 We want exact values when we can get them.
 Otherwise, we settle for approximations.
 But we want algebra first.
 Then we settle.

 Identify all zeros.
 This will involve solving equations that you create from your knowledge of the elementary functions.
-As you identify zeros graph their corresponding intercepts on the graph.
+If a graph is the only information available, then look for intercepts.

 The domain, discontinuities, and singularities should begin establishing intervals of continuity.
 The endpoints or isolation numbers may require additional scrutiny.

 Think in terms of very very very big positive and negative numbers.
-How does the function settle down?
-Are there limiting values (horizontal asymptotes)?
-Are there oblique asymptotes?
-Add these to the graph.
+How does the function settle down for large domain numbers?
+Describe end-behavior with limit notation.

-Generally speaking, obtaining exact values of local maximums and mimimums and their critical numbers is going to be difficult without Calculus.
-However, we know a lot about these in special situaitons.
-Your graph should have strong suggestions of where these extreme values occur in the domain.
-You can evaluate the function in this area to get an idea of where the graph should be drawn.
-You also should have a good idea how the elementary functions change.
+Extreme Values: Generally speaking, obtaining exact values of local maximums and mimimums and their critical numbers is going to be difficult without Calculus.
+However, we know a lot about these in special situations.

-If you have the derivative, then you can get exact values for critical numbers.
+If you have the derivative, then you can get exact values for critical numbers, which can be found where the derivative is zero or undefined.

 We want exact values when we can get them.
 Otherwise, we settle for approximations.